sus-pills/ai4youth-sus-legacy/README.md

 ```
 From top to bottom we have:
 - `SUS_Pills` - root folder with the `README.md` file and every other folder.
-- `contest` - folder with the required documentation for the project.
+- `misc` - folder with the required documentation for the project.
 - `data` - folder with data and data-oriented files.
 - `images` - folder with every image folder like `.predict` and `.train`.
 - `.train` - folder used for training.
 It contains folder named after types of pille, in which are corresponding pill photos.